 IT Sustainability: Importance, Impact, and Implementation

 Sustainability is a modern trend, which is rapidly spreading over different spheres of human activity, including the IT industry.
 Since computers and other devices used in the companies consume large amounts of electricity, they release tons of carbon dioxide and increase greenhouse gas emissions.
 Most of the companies, including Qubit Labs, aim to minimize or eliminate the IT systems’ influence on the environment.
-The concept of IT sustainability, or Green IT, brings together two major aspects, which have a significant impact on the future, namely technology and the environment.
+The concept of IT sustainability, or Green Computing, brings together two major aspects, which have a significant impact on the future, namely technology and the environment.

 This article will discuss why IT sustainability matters, why it is a key feature the business has to embrace, and what trends to expect in the next couple of years.

 In a nutshell, sustainable information technology can be explained as a set of manufacturing, management, use, and disposal practices, which bring minimum damage to the environment.
 Yet, the term has different meanings, depending on your role in the usage of the technology.
+Let’s turn to IT sustainability definition:

 - Sustainable IT manufacturing.
 This definition covers a handful of activities, following the 3R as reduce, reuse, and recycle.
 It also refers to processes optimization and improvement and the creation of new approaches, which are less harmful and greener.